turingschool/will-andy-pick-me/README.md

 ## Setup

+- Fork this repo
-- Clone this repo down to your machine
+- Clone your repo down to your machine
 - `cd` into the repository
-- Run `git remote remove origin`
-- On GitHub, create a new repository and connect to this local repository
 - Read this README thoroughly, then begin working!

 ## Deliverable